winston/stacko/README.md

         image_id: "ami-02581950"
         instance_type: "t1.micro"

+# FIXME: I am assuming that only Ubuntu AMIs are used

 ### 2. rake stacko:ec2:create[environment]
 ..where `environment` is one of the defined targets in config/stacko.yml.
 Using the example above, it is either "staging" or "production".